Some people believe that you have to understand music theory to be a great songwriter.

 Writing your songs with music theory in mind can easily lead you to write songs you’d never want to listen to.

 Let’s look at some of the ways music theory can hurt you as a songwriter.
-Once we see the pitfalls, we’ll explore how, used well, music theory can still help broaden your horizons.
+But once we see the pitfalls, we’ll explore how, if used well, music theory can still help broaden your horizons.